Settings Accessible only from the Command-line

 You can configure just about any preference via the command line.
 But some parameters are only configurable from there.
-Hookmark has a growing list of preferences that are available only from Terminal app — aka the command line.
+Hookmark has a growing list of settings that are available only from Terminal app — aka the command line.
 The Terminal app is developed and described by Apple.
 You can normally find it in your /Applications/Utilities folder.

 Summary